MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/cli-install-linux-script.md

 * [libffi](https://sourceware.org/libffi/)
 * [OpenSSL 1.0.2](https://www.openssl.org/source/)

-> [!IMPORTANT]
->
-> The Azure CLI has dropped support for Python 2.7 since version `2.1.0`.
-Newer versions may not
-> run correctly using Python 2.7.
+The Azure CLI has dropped support for Python 2.7 since version `2.1.0`.
+Newer versions may not run correctly using Python 2.7.

 ## Install or update